Astros vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- Over the past 10 games, the Astros have been named underdog just one time and left with a loss in that contest.
+- Over their last 10 contests, the Astros were named underdogs twice and lost each contest.

-- In their last 10 games with an over/under, the Astros and their opponents have combined to eclipse the total five times.
+- In their last 10 games with an over/under, the Astros and their opponents have combined to eclipse the total six times.

 Astros Betting Records & Stats

-- Houston has played as an underdog of +150 or more once this season and won that game.
+- Houston has entered six games this season as the underdog by +115 or more and is 1-5 in those contests.

-- The Astros have an implied victory probability of 40% according to the moneyline set by oddsmakers for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that the Astros have a 46.5% chance of pulling out a win.

-- Houston and its opponents have gone over the total this season in 37 of its 76 opportunities.
+- So far this season, Houston and its opponents have hit the over in 38 of its 77 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!